My road came to an unexpected halt on November 9, 2010.

 About Rebecca

-Rebecca Levenberg is a teacher, writer, speaker, peer mentor, and adaptive athlete from Philadelphia.
+Rebecca Levenberg is a teacher, writer, speaker, peer mentor, and adaptive traveler.

-In November 2010, while bicycling to work, Rebecca was struck and run over by a garbage truck as it made a right turn across the bike lane.
-The truck crushed her left leg and caused serious internal injuries.
-Fortunately, Rebecca was wearing a bike helmet and sustained no head injury.
+In November 2010, while bicycling to work, Rebecca was struck by a garbage truck as it made a right turn across a city bike lane.
+The truck crushed her left leg and caused life-threatening injuries.
+Fortunately, she was wearing a bike helmet and sustained no head injury.

-Rebecca was rescued by paramedics and transported by ambulance to the nearest trauma center, Thomas Jefferson University Hospital.
-There, trauma surgeons saved her life, but had to amputate her left leg to do so.
+Rebecca was rescued by paramedics and transported to the nearest trauma center, Thomas Jefferson University Hospital.
+There, trauma surgeons saved her life, but they had to amputate her left leg to do so.

-She is now a transfemoral (above knee) amputee.
+She is now a transfemoral (above-knee) amputee who uses a prosthesis daily.

-Shortly after the accident, Rebecca received a package from her aunt and uncle.
-Inside was a necklace inscribed with a quote from Confucius:
+Shortly after the accident, Rebecca received a necklace from her aunt and uncle, inscribed with this quote:

 The journey of a thousand miles begins with one step.

-The journey encompassed much more than walking.
-It required both physical therapy and emotional adjustment.
-Rebecca relearned many skills including how to live on her own, navigate city sidewalks, skate, bike, and dodge kids in the school hallways!
+The journey required both phyical and emotional adjustment.
+Rebecca relearned many skills including how to live on her own, navigate city sidewalks, skate, bikedodge kids in the school hallways, and travel!

-As an amputee, Rebecca discovered a passion for rock climbing.
-She has competed on the national level and, most recently, climbed on Team USA in the IFSC Paraclimbing World Championships in Innsbruck, Austria.
+After her amputation, Rebecca also discovered a passion for rock climbing.
+She competed on the national level and, in 2018, climbed for Team USA in the IFSC Paraclimbing World Championships in Innsbruck, Austria.

 Sometimes they walk a mile too!